The Pregnancy Foods You Should (and Shouldn’t) Be Eating

 Now that we’ve covered some of the crucial foods you should be eating, let’s talk about a few you shouldn’t.
 The list of items to avoid can vary wildly depending on the source, and a few items that have held long-standing space on these lists, are up for debate (I’m looking at you, sashimi!).
 So do your research, consult your doctor, and trust your gut before deciding what you want your “do not eat” list to look like.

-Raw milk, raw milk cheese, deli meats, sprouts: Raw milk and raw milk cheese can contain listeria, a dangerous bacteria that can cause miscarriage or preterm delivery.
+Raw milk and raw milk cheese can contain listeria, a dangerous bacteria that can cause miscarriage or preterm delivery.
 Listeria is also the reason doctors recommend avoiding deli meats and sprouts, which can be contaminated with the bacteria.
-Beyond the above items, which can most certainly pose a risk, are a few other foods that many consider risky.

 Though many women choose to give up caffeine entirely, it’s widely believed that limiting your intake to 1 cup per day is perfectly healthy.